Professional Development System Coordinator

 Brandi joined the Early Childhood Project in 2006 and has since held a variety of positions allowing her to gain a complete understanding of operational procedures at the Project.
 In her current role as Program Manager she provides fiscal and contract management along with administering program accreditation scholarships and final review of Practitioner Registry applications.
 Before joining the ECP, Brandi was the Director of Family Services at a local Child Care Resource and Referral agency.
 Brandi is a 5th generation Bozeman native and earned her Bachelor’s Degree at Montana State University.
 In her free time she enjoys all things outdoors.

 Cathy joined the Early Childhood Project in 2020.
-Her primary role is organization administration, error checking, dealing with more complicated account issues, and cleaning up data.
-Before joining the Project, Cathy worked as a Preschool Special Education teacher and Elementary Librarian in Virginia.
+Her primary role is organization administration, managing registry accounts, and assisting with registry issues for users.
+Before joining the project, Cathy worked as a Preschool Special Education teacher and Elementary Librarian in Virginia.
 Cathy was born and raised in Virginia and holds a Bachelor’s degree in Psychology from the University of Virginia, a Master’s degree in Early Childhood Special Education from George Mason University, and a Master’s degree in Library Science from Texas Women’s University.
 Cathy moved to Bozeman to be closer to Yellowstone and spends most of her available time in the park or serving her cats, Arthur and Elliott.

 Special Projects Coordinator